TotalTactiles/total-sales-ai/README.md

 npm run test:watch
 ```

+Vitest is configured to run in a Node environment for consistency.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/13606cdc-6b16-461d-b2be-0098b12e8f3a) and click on Share -> Publish.